Epiphone Casino

+Construction

 Casinos have been manufactured in the United States, Japan, Korea and China.

-Construction

-The Casino, also designated by Epiphone as model E230TD, is a thinline hollow-bodied guitar with two Gibson P-90 pick-ups.
+The Casino, also designated by Epiphone as model E230TD, is a thinline hollow-bodied guitar with either one or two Gibson P-90 pick-ups.
 Although generally fitted with a trapeze-type tailpiece, often a Bigsby vibrato tailpiece is used in its place (either as a factory direct feature or as an aftermarket upgrade).
 Unlike semi-hollow body guitars such as the Gibson ES-335, which have a center block to promote sustain and reduce feedback, the Casino and its cousin, the Gibson ES-330 are true hollow-bodied guitars.
 This makes it lighter, and louder when played without an amplifier, but much more prone to feedback than semi-hollow or solid-body electrics.
 The Casino neck joins the body at the 16th fret instead of the 19th like on the Gibson ES models.